Reclaiming Wood

 Thank you for considering a donation to the Forest Recycling Project!

-We appreciate your willingness to support our cause by giving wood and scaffolding boards as second life instead of discarding them.
-By donating your unwanted wood, you help empower your local community as well as have a positive impact on the environment.
+We appreciate your willingness to support our cause by donating wood and scaffolding boards and extend there useful life.
+By doing this, you help empower local community as well as having a positive impact on the environment.

 How to Donate:

-If you believe you have wood that could benefit FRP and our volunteers, please contact us via email at greg@frpuk.org with the following information:
+If you believe you have wood that could benefit FRP and our environmental aims, please contact us via email at greg@frpuk.org with the following information:

 Donations without prior approval cannot be accepted.
 Please do not drop by during our opening hours.
 Thank you for your understanding!